pavanravva/Enhanced-MMASD/README.md

 # Code and Data

-The complete code for each data-model combination is available in the code folder, and a dataset is provided in the data folder.
+The complete code for each data-model combination is available in the code folder, and a dataset is provided in the google drive link https://drive.google.com/drive/folders/1_riwTPPj4UxNqEGdyXqpXzjU7EhlC8N1?usp=sharing.

 The data folder is organized into three subfolders: